LenweSaralonde/Musician/lib/AceBNetComm-3.0/README.md

 * method
 : Callback to call on message reception: Function reference, or method name (string) to call on self.
 Defaults to "OnCommReceived".
 The same arguments as *AceComm:RegisterComm* are provided (prefix, message, distribution, sender): *distribution* is "WHISPER" and *sender* is the Battle.net game account ID.

-## AceCommExtended:SendBNetCommMessage(prefix, text, target, prio, callbackFn, callbackArg)
+## AceBNetComm:SendBNetCommMessage(prefix, text, target, prio, callbackFn, callbackArg)
 Send an add-on message over Battle.net chat.

 ### Parameters